If an angle in standard position has its terminal side passing th... | Study Prep in Pearson+

 Struggling with Trigonometry?Join thousands of students who trust us to help them ace their exams!Watch the first video

-If an angle in standard position has its terminal side passing through the point on the unit circle, what is the measure of the angle in ?
+If an angle in standard position has its terminal side passing through the point on the unit circle, what is its measure in degrees?

 Watch next